3801 SW Longview Rd, Lee's Summit, MO 64081

 If you have knots/tension you’d like worked out, choose Deep tissue--an intensive and invigorating massage focusing on the deeper layers of tissue and muscle.
 Great for focused treatment to your troublesome areas.

 Athletes, weightlifters, and other gym-goers can go for a Sports massage.
-Come in before, in-between or after workouts.
-This can help increase blood flow to prepare, reduce likelihood of injury and/or push toxins that have accumulated in the muscles to in recovery.
+Come in before, in between or after workouts.
+This can help increase blood flow to prepare, reduce the likelihood of injury, and/or push toxins that have accumulated in the muscles while in recovery.